metrorailings/OwlBlog/content/posts/week-13-insights.md

 ## Giants @ Seahawks

 Evan Engram doing just Evan Engram things.
 But kudos to Colt McCoy for at least moving the ball against this defense.

+Giants defense has been doing some fantastic work keeping this team in there on multiple drives without any help from the offense.
+The complexity of their blitz packages, the decisiveness of their linebackers, their ability to guard the edge against the ground game, the shutdown ability James Bradberry provides....all these things matter.

+Finally...the Giants mount a scoring drive here off nothing but the ground game.
+Three huge power runs from 12 formation was all New York needed to punch the ball into the end zone.
+Both Wayne Gallman and Alfred Morris were chewing off huge yardage here.
+The Giants offensive front deserve some real credit for their phenomenal run blocking here.